Amber-Lea-P/rolePlayingGame/readme.md

         button.onclick = myFunction;

     In this example, button is the button element, and myFunction is a reference to a function.
 When the button is clicked, myFunction will be called.

+8.)
+The innerText property controls the text that appears in an HTML element.
+For example:

+    <p id="info">Demo content</p>
+    const info = document.querySelector("#info");
+    info.innerText = "Hello World";

+The following example would change the text of the p element from Demo content to Hello World.